-Shah has been named Online Publisher of the Year by MIN, Innovator of the Year by BtoB’s Media Business and inducted into MIN's Digital Hall of Fame.
-Shah was also named to Crain’s Forty under 40 list.
+Shah has been named Online Publisher of the Year by MIN and Innovator of the Year by BtoB’s Media Business.
+Shah was also named to Folio magazine’s Thirty under 30 list and Crain’s Forty under 40 list.
 He has a B.A. in political science from Tufts University.

 Chief Strategy and Media Officer

-Baba Shetty is Chief Strategy and Media Officer at DigitasLBi, overseeing all media and content groups, including social, programmatic, search, media technology, BrandLive and connections planning.
-His team architects modern media programs for brands such as American Express, eBay, Victoria's Secret, Taco Bell, and Motorola.
+Baba is Chief Strategy and Media Officer at DigitasLBi, overseeing all media and content groups, including planning, activation, social, programmatic, search, television, and media technology.
+His team architects modern media programs for brands such as American Express, EBay, Victoria's Secret, Taco Bell, and Motorola.